 - Sign up for Global Registry and complete all surveys.

 To be considered for enrollment in HEDGE, you must first create an account in the EDS and HSD Global Registry.
 You must then complete the surveys you will find on your registry dashboard.

 Your dashboard will also provide an activity to upload documents.
 If you are already in the registry please go back and check that you have completed all the surveys and uploaded any relevant documentation needed.
 You must be at least 16 years old to join the study.
 A family member can sign up on your behalf.

 - Upload confirmation that you meet study criteria

 You must upload a document from your healthcare provider that establishes you meet the criteria for hypermobile Ehlers-Danlos syndrome under the 2017 guidelines and itemizes those clinical findings.

 Typically, this will be the record from the initial visit where your provider made the diagnosis.
 A document or record simply stating you meet the requirements will not be sufficient; the specific elements required by the 2017 guidelines must be included.
-Some examples of documents would be; a letter confirming the diagnosis, or a completed hEDS 2017 diagnostic checklist completed by your healthcare providor.
+Some examples of documents would be; a letter confirming the diagnosis, or a hEDS 2017 diagnostic checklist completed by your healthcare providor.

 If you do not have the full record from the visit when your doctor first established the diagnosis, you should request it from your doctor.
 However, if that visit was before 2017, it is unlikely the record will contain the required itemized information.
 After you obtain the record establishing your diagnosis under the 2017 criteria, you should upload it to the EDS and HSD Global Registry.